PreMiD/PreMiD/apps/docs/troubleshooting/index.md

 ### Prerequisites

-- PreMiD should be installled at this point.
+- [x] PreMiD should be installled at this point.
-- You should confirm you are logged into Discord via PreMiD.
+- [x] Confirm you are logged into Discord via PreMiD.
-- You should have Activity Privacy > Detected Activities turned on in your Discord settings.
+- [x] Activity Privacy > Detected Activities must turned on in Discord settings.
+- [x] Clearing your browser cache/cookies/history may fix a presence not registering.
+- [x] <ins>Your web browser should be up to date.</ins>

 > [!TIP]
 > If you have _not_ attempted to restart your web browser before starting this guide, you should begin by doing so.
 Most of the steps contained in this guide will begin with this step.